 Tax incentives are negotiated at the local level, and an enterprise zone agreement must be in place before the project begins.
-Businesses interested in pursuing these incentives should contact the local Enterprise Zone Manager at 513-785-5791.
+Businesses interested in pursuing these incentives should contact a member of the West Chester Community Development team at (513) 777-4214.

 State of Ohio Incentives

-The Ohio Development Services Agency (ODSA) works to support Ohio's businesses, large and small, as they maneuver in the global economy.
-Whether a company is established in the state and looking to expand, a technology company ready to move from the lab to commercialization, or an entrepreneur establishing a new small retail business, ODSA has resources to assist these businesses as they grow.
-ODSA resources include the Small Business Development Centers, the Minority Business Development Centers, and International Trade Assistance Centers, as well as the Small and Minority Business Financial Incentives Programs, and Ohio Third Frontier.
-For companies looking to relocate or expand in Ohio, ODSA works with JobsOhio to offer businesses comprehensive packages of financial and technical assistance resources for job creation and retention.
+The Ohio Department of Development works to support Ohio's businesses, large and small, as they maneuver in the global economy.
+Whether a company is established in the state and looking to expand, a technology company ready to move from the lab to commercialization, or an entrepreneur establishing a new small retail business, ODA has resources to assist these businesses as they grow.
+ODA resources include the Small Business Development Centers, the Minority Business Development Centers, and International Trade Assistance Centers, as well as the Small and Minority Business Financial Incentives Programs, and Ohio Third Frontier.
+For companies looking to relocate or expand in Ohio, ODA works with JobsOhio to offer businesses comprehensive packages of financial and technical assistance resources for job creation and retention.

 The Ohio Department of Development also has a variety of bonds, grants, loans and tax credits that can assist Ohio companies as they grow and create jobs in Ohio.